snapview/tokio-tungstenite/README.md

 extern crate tokio_tungstenite;
 ```

-Take a loot at the `examples/` directory for client and server examples.
+Take a look at the `examples/` directory for client and server examples.
 You may also want to get familiar with
 [tokio](https://tokio.rs/) if you don't have any experience with it.

 ## What is tokio-tungstenite?